bestimmaa/hackintosh/README.md

 ##Intel Turbo-Boost

 No success here.
 Depending on the load the CPU is clocking 1.6 - 3.4 GHz The SSDT generation script found [here](http://www.tonymacx86.com/ssdt/86906-ssdt-generation-script-ivybridge-pm.html) worked on 10.8 but seems incompatible with 10.9.
+Strange enough Turbo-Boost works after entering sleep mode once.

 ##~~iMessage~~